geneura-papers/2015-ENTCOM-GPBot/review.md

 The paper is poorly structured.
 The document contains 8 sections, but finally the paper becomes interesting from Section 5.

 >> The reviewer is right.
 We have restructured the manuscript, so now, Introduction includes a better description of Genetic Programming (as background), Section 2 presents the problem and comments related work, pointing out the contributions of the paper to the current state of the art in this field.
-Section 3 and 4 describe the GP agents and the different fitness functions to study, including deeper explanations and justifications of them.
+Section 3 and 4 describe the GP agents and the different fitness functions to study, including a deeper explanation and justification of them.
 The experimental setup and the analysis of results are described in Section 5.
 A new Section has been included presenting a novel analysis of the produced behavioural models (Decision Trees).
 Finally, the conclusions are commented in Section 6.

 Section 1: This part is interesting, however, you should spend more time explaining the concept of quality in your context.
 The quality of a Tamagoshi is not the same quality as bot PlanetWar.